Home

 PDAs

-Before there were apps to remind us of tasks and help manage our days – as well as apps to organize all other apps we have downloaded on our phones – there were personal digital assistants (PDAs).
-These devices had it all – WiFi, pen-based keyboards, and even voice recognition.
+Before there were apps to remind us of tasks and help manage our days, there were personal digital assistants (PDAs).
+Early PDAs lacked WiFi or voice recognition, but later models added those as wireless technology improved.
 They could even send a fax.

-In the 2010s as smartphones became more powerful, and also because of their smaller and lighter size, PDAs became obsolete.
+In the 2010s, as smartphones became more powerful due to their smaller and lighter size, PDAs became obsolete.

 CRT TV